CUBRID/cubrid-manual/en/sql/datatype.rst

 |             | null         | JSON_NULL           | Null value               |
 +-------------+--------------+---------------------+--------------------------+

-The type of a JSON value can be checked with :ref:`` function.
+The type of a JSON value can be checked with :ref:`fn-json-type` function.

 JSON Paths
 ----------